 The study found that, over the most recent three years, while roughly half of actively managed funds outperformed their benchmark, only 37% did so on a risk-adjusted basis.
 Apparently, even those rare managers who do beat the market require extra amounts of risk to get the job done.

-The first fund provides twice the inverse of the daily performance of the Nasdaq 100 Index, which invests in big-name tech and health-care stocks like Amgen, Inc.
+The first fund provides twice the inverse of the daily performance of the Nasdaq 100 Index, which invests in technology-related stocks like Dish Network

 Risk worth taking